abrierley0/incompressible_repo/vector_psi_omega/README.md

 Vector Potential-Vorticity Formulation Code
 ===========================================

-*for a flow where fluid is contained within an impermeable cube, and fluid motion is driven by the motion of the top surface*
+*for a flow where an arbitrary fluid is contained within an impermeable cube, and fluid motion is driven by the motion of the top surface*
 -----------------------------

 ---------------------------------------------